 The capital of Argentina is home to the largest Irish community in South America.
 Each year, a St. Patrick’s Day festival and parade draw revelers for ten blocks along Reconquista Street.
 Dress your best and earn a prize in the annual leprechaun costume contest.
 Visiting for St. Patrick’s Day is a great excuse to plan a trip to Buenos Aires, but you’ll also appreciate the city’s unique mix of cosmopolitan style and Latin American culture.
 Historic buildings sit along the mouth of the Rio de la Plata as it opens up to the Atlantic Ocean.

 No other city throws a parade quite like New York.
 The Big Apple’s St. Patrick’s Day parade is a massive gathering, lasting nearly six hours (between 11 a.m. and 5 p.m.) with 100,000 participants (including dancers and bagpipe performers) but no floats or cars.
 More than two million New Yorkers gather for a St Patrick’s Day celebration that’s larger (and older!) than the one in Dublin.
 The Irish Catholic community begins the day with High Holy Mass at St. Patrick’s Cathedral, one of the most in-demand tickets in town.

-The large Irish population in Boston goes all-in for St. Patrick’s Day with various celebrations on the Sunday closest to the official holiday (which will be March 20 in 2022).
+The large Irish population in Boston goes all-in for St. Patrick’s Day, with various celebrations on the Sunday closest to the official holiday (which will be March 19, 2023).
 The annual parade takes place in the afternoon, making the spectacle through Boston’s south end.
 The fun continues with bar crawls and specials all night long.
 In a unique twist, St. Patrick’s Day officially gets underway early in the morning with a traditional breakfast and roast among politicians from around Massachusetts.